In the 60+ Pros and Cons of Instagram, we’ll run you through the best and worst features of the platform for marketing and advertising.

 Instagram is a highly regarded medium when it comes to marketing a brand.
 But what are the advantages?
 And which disadvantages could impact its effectiveness for your business?

-The pros and cons of Instagram for marketing covers all of this and more.
+The advantages and disadvantages of Instagram for marketing covers all of this and more.

 Pro: Instagram gives your brand exposure

 Over a third of Instagram users use the platform to follow brands, which compares favourably to other social media platforms.